yongxuDM/yongxuDM.github.io/_pages/about.md

 🌟 Research Highlight 🌟
 ===========================

-Soft Graviton Theorem: from Amplitude to Gravitational Waves
+Soft Graviton Theorem: from Amplitude to Gravitational Wave
 ---

 Graviton Production: Boltzmann or Bogoliubov?